getodk/docs/odkx-src/survey-using.rst

 This highlights the isolation of Data Management Applications in the ODK-X tools.
 This is even more powerful with applications that use ODK-X Tables because you can create entirely isolated applications, such as a forestry app and a health clinic app, and have the forms and data entirely independent of each other.

-This eliminates the need for different groups to fork the ODK-X codebase.
+This eliminates the need for different groups to fork the ODK-X code base.

 .. _survey-launching-appname-make-new: